-The Department of Biology's Ecological Research Facility (ERF), is located on a 50-acre, old-field tract in Lexington, Kentucky.
+The Department of Biology's Ecological Research Facility and Education Center (EREC) Field Station, is a field station located on a 60-acre, old-field tract in Lexington, Kentucky.
 Surrounded by residential neighborhoods, agricultural land and horse farms, the facility is a major resource for field studies within a fifteen minute commute of the main campus.
-Access is controlled, providing a secure site for long-term studies, for both research and teaching.
+Access is controlled, providing a secure site for research, teaching, and community engagement.

-University of Kentucky biolgy faculty use this facility for a broad range of ecological enviromental and genomic research.
-From Summer 2012 to summer 2014, the Ecological Research Facility will host a National Science Foundation Research Experiences for Undergraduates on Suburban Ecology and Invasive Species.
+University of Kentucky biology faculty use the EREC facility for a broad range of ecological enviromental and genomic research.
+There is a weather station on site, and outdoor wifi is available in the most intensively used part of the research area.
+In the summers, EREC also hosts classes and a National Science Foundation Research Experiences for Undergraduates on Suburban Ecology and Invasive Species (pending funding).